serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 To our great surprise, we find that removing one instance from the two eligible instances made GHC reject the remaining instance as well!

-So we end up in a "damned if you do, damned if you don't" situtation where GHC flip-flops between these two errors.
+So we end up in this situtation where where GHC flip-flops between these two errors.

 It shows that it might not be a good idea to blindly remove instances when you come across overlapping instance errors.
 It is better to carefully examine the